vgorbic1/Tutorials/JavaScript/events.md

     console.log('standards compliant event ' + this.value);
 }
 ```
-Use the event listener when you have several things going when one button is clicked:
+Use the event listener when you have several things going on and when one button is clicked, and the order of events does not matter:
 ```javascript
 // HTML
 <input type="button" id="btn" value="click me" />